Invariant Causal Set Covering Machines: Experiments

-\textbf{Simulated Data:~~} We parametrize a discrete Bayesian network that satisfies the assumptions at \cref{sec:problem-setting}.
-We define two causal parents $\Xb_A = [\Xb_{A1}, \Xb_{A2}]$ and a single descendent $\Xb_C$ for $Y$.
-We let $\Xb_B$ be a distractor, unrelated to $Y$ and vary $|\Xb_B|$ throughout the experiments.
-Of particular note, the Bayesian network is designed such that the relationship between $Y$ and $\Xb_c$ is less noisy than the relationship between $Y$ and its causal parents $\Xb_A$.
+\textbf{Data:~~} We parametrize a discrete Bayesian network that satisfies the assumptions at \cref{sec:problem-setting}.
+We define two causal parents $\Xb_A = [X_{A1}, X_{A2}]$ and a single descendent $\Xb_C$ for~$Y$.
+We let $\Xb_B$ be a distractor, unrelated to $Y$ and vary the number of distractors, $|\Xb_B|$, throughout the experiments.
+Of particular note, the Bayesian network is designed such that the relationship between $Y$ and $\Xb_c$ is less noisy than the relationship between~$Y$ and its causal parents $\Xb_A$.
 As such, algorithms that are vulnerable to spurious associations will tend to use $\Xb_C$ instead of $\Xb_A$.

-In all experiments, we use $m=10^4$ samples from each of two environments ($E$).
-See \cref{app:dataset} for details.
+More precisely, we define two environments ($\Ecal=\{0,1\}$), each one contains $10^4$ observations.
+For each observation, the causal parent variables $X_{A_1}$ and $X_{A_2}$ are $\{0,1\}$-valued (binary) randomly generated according to